M. M. Sundresh

-M. M. Sundresh (born on 21 July 1962) is a judge of the Supreme Court of India.
+M. M. Sundresh (born 21 July 1962) is a judge of the Supreme Court of India.
 He previously served as a judge of the Madras High Court.

 Early life

 M. M. Sudresh was born in Erode on 21 July 1962.
 Sundresh completed his schooling and P.U.C (Pre University Course) at Erode.
 He obtained a Bachelor of Arts in History degree from Loyola College, Chennai.
 Sundresh received a law degree from the Madras Law College.

 Advocate

 Sundresh registered his name in the roll of advocates, in 1985 in the Bar Council of Tamil Nadu and Puducherry.
 The Government of Tamil Nadu appointed Sundresh as the counsel for the state government.
 He was working as government advocate from 1991 to 1996.
 Sundresh appeared for the TNSSIDC (Corporation for the Development of Small Scale Industries) and practiced on all the fields of law at Madras High Court.
 He joined the chamber of S. Sivasubramaniam.
 He also joined the chamber of his father V. K. Muthusamy.
 He was selected to the RO System Monitoring Committee to watch the erection of ROS (Reverse Osmosis System) in Thiruppur District, Karur District and Erode District.